spinrut/MMLFX/README.md

 `r`: Rest.

-`l#`: Change note length.
+`l#`: Change note/rest length.
 Use `.` for dotted notes (e.g. `l1` makes all following notes whole notes, `l2.` makes them dotted half notes, and `l12` makes them quarter note triplets).
-You can also include a note length after an individual note to change only that note's length.
+You can also include a note length after an individual note or rest to change only that note/rest's length.

 `<`: Go down an octave